Next Roundtable · Book your seat

 Assessment Platform released

 The piece that made the journey connected: Talent Assess converts engagement evidence into ranked, validated, defensible shortlists.
 Independently benchmarked at r = 0.42 against first-year performance.
+The same year, our partnership with Channel 4 won the ISE Outstanding Employer & Supplier Recruitment Partnership Award — and our work with Schneider Electric was nominated for the same award in 2025.

 r=.42